ejh243/MunroeJargonProfiler/readme.md

 This software is designed to take some text (in U.S English) and calculate the proportion of commonly used words: A score of 0% means all of the words are jargon, a score for 100% means none of the words are jargon.
 Proper nouns, single characters, abbreviations and numbers are excluded from the calculation.
 Words are also reduced to their stem (i.e. plurals are singularised; the past/future tense is transformed to present tense)
-Users have the option to specify up to 5 key words which will be excluded from the Jargon detector and therefore ignored when caluclating the score.
+Users have the option to specify a list of key words which will be excluded from the jargon detector and therefore ignored when caluclating the score.

-The software can calculate multiple metrics where Jargon is classified in several ways.

 ###Jargon classifications: